 Since many creators use a standalone mic to ensure a higher recording quality, we won't focus on the headphones' microphone performance in this article.
 We also prioritize wired picks on this list as a wireless Bluetooth connection can cause high audio lag.

-We've tested over 615 pairs of headphones, and below you'll find our recommendations for the best podcast headphones to buy.
-Also, check out our recommendations for the best studio headphones for mixing and recording, the best DJ headphones, and the best audiophile headphones.
+We've tested over 625 pairs of headphones, and below you'll find our recommendations for the best podcast headphones to buy.
+Also, check out our picks for the best studio headphones for mixing and recording, the best DJ headphones, and the best audiophile headphones.